CiscoDevNet/terraform-provider-intersight/website/docs/d/server_profile_template.html.markdown

 * `target_platform`:(string) The platform for which the server profile is applicable.
 It can either be a server that is operating in standalone mode or which is attached to a Fabric Interconnect managed by Intersight.* `Standalone` - Servers which are operating in standalone mode i.e. not connected to a Fabric Interconnected.* `FIAttached` - Servers which are connected to a Fabric Interconnect that is managed by Intersight.
 * `type`:(string) Defines the type of the profile.
 Accepted values are instance or template.* `instance` - The profile defines the configuration for a specific instance of a target.
 * `usage`:(int) The count of the server profiles derived from the template.
+* `uuid_address_type`:(string) UUID address allocation type selected to assign an UUID address for the server.* `NONE` - The user did not assign any UUID address.* `STATIC` - The user assigns a static UUID address.* `POOL` - The user selects a pool from which the address will be leased.